 Additionally, the Contractor will be responsible to install and maintain all telecommunications equipment on the appropriate frequencies necessary to complete the scope of work as identified in this RFP.
-The current system utilizes MedNet 3 (as the primary dispatch frequency).
-The Agency holds and maintains the license for the MedNet frequencies.
-Additionally, the Contractor will be responsible to enter into a MOU with MVEMSA for frequency sharing.
+The Contractor will be responsible to enter into a MOU with MVEMSA for frequency sharing.